fspirit/path-planning/README.md

 Now it was a time to implement proper lane changes.
 First I decided to implement just a change to the left, debug it, and then implement a change to the right and extract common code to the base class.
-I quickly discovered that SplineBasedLeftChangeCapablePlaner is breaking acceleration limit, so I decided to implement new trajectory generator for lane changes specifically, which will generate path with D values changing smoothly from current lane's center to target lane's center.
-This resulted in ChangeLanePathGenerator, with descendants LeftChangeLanePathGenerator & RightChangeLanePathGenerator.
+I quickly discovered that `SplineBasedLeftChangeCapablePlaner` is breaking acceleration limit, so I decided to implement new trajectory generator for lane changes specifically, which will generate path with D values changing smoothly from current lane's center to target lane's center.
+This resulted in `ChangeLanePathGenerator`, with descendants `LeftChangeLanePathGenerator` & `RightChangeLanePathGenerator`.
-I also extracted common code to SplinePathGenerator and moved path generation for just keeping lane into KeepLanePathGenerator.
+I also extracted common code to `SplinePathGenerator` and moved path generation for just keeping lane into `KeepLanePathGenerator`.

+## State machine improvement

+To finalise state machine I've added `ChangeLaneToLeftState` and `ChangeLaneToRightState`, which use corresponding path generators.

 ## Cost functions implementation and tuning